wbond/oscrypto/readme.md

 # oscrypto

-A compilation-free, always up-to-date encryption library for Python that works on Windows, OS X, Linus and BSDs.
+A compilation-free, always up-to-date encryption library for Python that works on Windows, OS X, Linux and BSD.
 Supports all actively maintained versions of Python: 2.7, 3.3, 3.4, 3.5, pypy and pypy3.

 The library integrates with the encryption library that is part of the operating system.
 This means that a compiler is never needed, and OS security updates take care of patching vulnerabilities.
+Here are the operating systems and the libraries utilized:

+ - Windows: Cryptography API Next Generation (CNG), Cryptography API
+ - OS X: Security.framework, CommonCrypto, OpenSSL
+ - Linux: OpenSSL
+ - OpenBSD: LibreSSL

 Currently the following features are implemented.
 Many of these should only be used for integration with existing/legacy systems.
 If you don't know which you